silum/astrokat-wiki/Home.md

 A number of [observation types](https://github.com/ska-sa/astrokat/wiki/Types-of-target-observations) are available with the standard tracking of a target the default observation type.

-## Migrating imaging observations to the new framework (a simple HowTo):
+## Migrating imaging observations to the new framework:

 ### Setting up the observation framework
 Getting a local copy: `git clone git@github.com:ska-sa/astrokat.git`